Post Summary: A bucket list for families to get you inspired and excited to explore.

 22. SURFING CAMP

-If you’ve got a family that wants to “hang 10” then there’s no better experience than to do surf camp.
+If you’ve got a family that wants to “hang 10” then there’s no better experience than a surf camp.
 There are several places you can do surf camp, but most are going to be located in Hawaii and California.
 You can browse through different tours on Tripaneer, a service that specializes in various camps like surfing, kite surfing, yoga, and more.

 You could also opt to travel to popular surfing destinations in California and Hawaii and opt for a day or two of personal lessons.
 A good place to book a personal lesson for your family is through Airbnb Experiences.
 You can check the reviews and see who is highly rated.